Design is expected to be completed in Winter 2023.

-The project is located on public land bounded on the upstream by Carrleigh Parkway and on the downstream by Greeley Boulevard.
-The project is in the Springfield magisterial district and in the Accotink Creek Watershed.
+The project is located primarily on public land bounded on the upstream by Carrleigh Parkway and on the downstream by Greeley Boulevard.
+The project is in the Braddock magisterial district.

 The environmental benefits of the project are:

 Protection of public infrastructure including threatened sanitary and storm water pipes